lchoicer55/PathfindingVisualizer/README.md

 # PathFinding Visualizer

-A short and succinct program demonstrating some of the most popular pathfinding algorithms.
-This program covers Dijkstra's Algorithm, A* Algorithm, Greedy Best First Search, Bidirectional Greedy Search, Breadth First Search and Depth First Search.
-This program can also generate mazes to easily test the algorithms
+A short and succinct program demonstrating some of the most popular pathfinding algorithms

 ## PathFinding Algorithms